 Financial and tax advisors are essential for all businesses, no matter how small.
 You need a Certified Public Accountant (CPA) for your business, not just an accountant or an enrolled agent.
 Choose a CPA firm that includes a bookkeeper and accountant.
 You can then separate the routine financial work from tax and financial analysis performed by the CPA.
 Alternatively, you can hire a bookkeeper for those monthly, quarterly and yearly financial reports, then periodically consult your CPA about your business taxes.
-You can also request that a CPA review and sign off on your tax return if it was prepared by an accountant under the CPA's direction.
-Have you considered handling your business taxes yourself to save money?
-Remember that the tax law is complex and it's possible to overlook something important or make a mistake.
-Get professional help with your business taxes.
-Paying a CPA now is better than paying a CPA later to help you sort out a mess or accompany you to an audit.

 Accounting services provided by a CPA go beyond tax preparation and include more in-depth tax planning.
 If you need ongoing accounting support or seasonal assistance during your busiest seasons, a CPA can add value to your tax strategy and finances in general.
 Tax preparation for small businesses is usually combined with additional tasks, such as checking for financial discrepancies, auditing individual accounts, establishing budgets with CEOs and CFOs, and representing clients before the IRS.